 For the purpose of this regulation an “adult” is considered to be a student 18 years of age or over; a “minor” student is a student under 18 years of age.
 The term “the State” means the State of Illinois.
 Except for those exceptions clearly indicated in this regulation, in all cases where records establish that the person does not meet the requirements for resident status as defined in this regulation, the nonresident status shall be assigned.

 Evidence for determination of residence status of each applicant for admission to the University shall be submitted to the Admissions Office at the time of application for admission.
-A student may be reclassified at any time by the University upon the basis of additional or changed information.
-However, if the student is classified in error as a resident student, the change in tuition shall be applicable beginning with the term following the reclassification; if the student is classified in error as a nonresident, the change in tuition shall be applicable to the term in which the reclassification occurs, provided the student has filed a written request for a review in accordance with this regulation.
+A student may submit additional or changed information to the University to request a reclassification of the student's residency status.
+However, if the student's residency status is classified in error as a resident student, the change in tuition shall be applicable beginning with the semester following the reclassification; if the student is classified in error as a nonresident, the change in tuition shall be applicable to the semester in which the reclassification occurs, provided the student has filed a written request for a review in accordance with this regulation.

 An adult, to be considered a resident, must have been a bona fide resident of the state for a period of at least 6 consecutive months immediately preceding the beginning of any term for which he/she registers at the university, and must continue to maintain a bona fide residency in the state, except that an adult student whose parents (or one of them if only one parent is living or the parents are separated or divorced) have established and are maintaining a bona fide residence in the state and who resides with them (or the one residing in the state) or elsewhere in the state will be regarded as a resident student.

 The residence of a minor shall be considered to be, and to change with and follow:

 That of the person’s parents, if they are living together, or living parent, if one is dead; or